-- Does the contract encumber in-state capacity or is it likely to do so? - Does the contract encumber out-of-state capacity for service to California loads? - Is the supplier in control of a physical resource or likely to be? - Under what circumstances, if any, may the energy or capacity associated with the contract be unavailable during peak hours? - Under what general terms does the contract provide qualifying capacity for LSEs serving loads within the California ISO Balancing Authority Area (control area) or provide dependable capacity for LSEs serving loads in other balancing areas?
+- Does the contract encumber in-state capacity or is it likely to do so? - Does the contract encumber out-of-state capacity for service to California loads? - Is the supplier in control of a physical resource or likely to be? - Under what circumstances, if any, may the energy or capacity associated with the contract be unavailable during peak hours? - Under what general terms does the contract provide qualifying capacity for LSEs serving loads within the California ISO control area or provide dependable capacity for LSEs serving loads in other control areas?